 Kerria shifted closer to the wall, allowing Alian to pass her and make her way into the kitchen.
 When she was out of sight, Kerria returned her attention to the Asaylin seated on her sofa.
 “You were saying?”

 He shook His head at the question she posed.
 “I left the portals there to connect Kotak to Ịtoba, but I suspect someone in this Kingdom may have helped Luce get back in.”
 He got up, straightening His cloak and making His way to the door.

 “Is this why You came to me?
 You think he’s hiding out here?”

 “And You don’t mind this?”

 “I have to go back.
 The other Asayli wait for Me in the Palace Courts.”

 “You barely answered any of my questions.”

-“I told you all that you needed to know.
+“I told you all you needed to know.
 I seal My lips from saying any more.”
 Then, He left.